cdxcore.subdir#

 Returns:

-File size if file, or None if an error occured.
+File size if file, or None if an error occurred.

 files(*, ext=None)[source]#